conditionWang/FCIL/README.md

-# PyTorch Implementation of GLFC
+# Official PyTorch Implementation for GLFC

 This is the implementation code of CVPR 2022 paper 'Federated Class-Incremental Learning'.
 You can find the arxiv version at [here](https://arxiv.org/abs/2203.11473).